dzinemon/patterns/README.md

 This project is available for educational purposes under the MIT License.

-## 👥 Contributors

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## 📌 Tags

 `react`, `design-patterns`, `nextjs`, `typescript`, `tailwindcss`, `education`, `frontend`